demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 In case you’re having aggregated delays between the fetched events and the real time events or you suspect you're not getting new events although there's no error in the [fetch-history](#fetch-history).

 1. Try to increase the limit parameter up to the its maximum (usually documented), ensure the fetch interval is set to the lowest, and in some integrations, the fetch attempts to fetch from multiple endpoints/entities.
 In that case, try to separate the integration instance into several instances each fetching from one endpoint/entity to maximize the productivity.
-2. If you’re still having delays, try to get an estimation of the average amount per day and see if that amount co-op with the amount you manage to retrieve in a given minute.
-Sometimes the fetch mechanism can’t fully co-op with the peak times of the day but can make up for that during the quiet hours.
-3. To identify a delay, turn off the instance for 5 minutes and check if events are still coming in or not.
+2. To identify a delay, turn off the instance for 5 minutes and check if events are still coming in or not.

 ### Missing fields when fetching